chodorowicz/walulik.aero/src/pages/privacy-policy.md

 We will use your personal data because either:
 - you have given us consent to the processing of your data for one or more specific purposes or processing is necessary for the performance of a contract to which you are party or in order to take any steps at your request prior to entering into a contract,
-- it is necessary for compliance with our legal obligations or for the performance of a task carried out in the public interest or in the exercise of official authority vested in us as a Law firm,
+- it is necessary for compliance with our legal obligations or for the performance of a task carried out in the public interest or in the exercise of official authority vested in us as a law firm,
 - it is necessary in order to protect our vital interests or vital interests of another natural person, or necessary for the purposes of our other legitimate interests such as processing your order and performing services for you or contacting you and providing you with the feedback that you have requested, except where such other interests are overridden by your interests or fundamental rights.

 ## How do we store your data?